Michael Mathews, Editor of Texas Birder

 Same superb image quality.
 Same excellent autofocus.
 Lighter body.

-I carry it as backup, but plenty of photographers could make it their main camera and never look back.
+I have it as backup, but plenty of photographers could make it their main camera and never look back.

 Why I love it: